webix-hub/docs/data/spreadsheet/math.md

 String Concatenation
 --------------------

 You can contatenate string content of cells.
-There are two possible ways for this:
+There are three possible ways for this:

-1 . use two text strings or references to the necessary cells and the *&* operand, as follows: "nice"&"trip" or A1&B2 2 . apply the CONCATENATE() function, like this: =CONCATENATE("nice","trip" or A1,B2).
+1 . use two text strings or references to the necessary cells and the **&** operator as: "=nice"&"trip" or =A1&B2

+2 . use two text strings or references to the necessary cells and the **+** operator as: ="nice"+"trip" or =A1+B2.
+The "+" operator will sum numeric values and concatenate the values if summing is not possible (e.g. ="nice"+12).

+3 . apply the CONCATENATE() function, like this: =CONCATENATE("nice","trip" or A1,B2).
 It's also possible to connect strings from a range of cells to produce one continuous text: =CONCATENATE(C2:D4)